 Table 3.

-Plasmin activity and residual chymosin activity (performed as % of that in the control cheese) of cheese made from control, skim milk with cream (SC), reconstituted micellar casein concentrate with cream (MC) and reconstituted low heat skim milk powder with cream (PC) at 180 days of ripening.
+Plasmin activity and residual chymosin activity (performed as % of that in the control cheese) of cheeses made from control, skim milk with cream (SC), reconstituted micellar casein concentrate with cream (MC) and reconstituted low heat skim milk powder with cream (PC) at 180 days of ripening.